zainab-ali/pie/README.md

 	- What algebraic data types are duplicated?
 	- How would you reduce the duplication?

-# Ad-hoc polymorphims: Typeclass instances
+## Ad-hoc polymorphism: Typeclass instances

 We've created a `SauceToImage` typeclass instance for `ItalianSauce`, however it is incorrect: all Italian sauces are blue.